Preventing Ice Damming

 As we approach the colder months and temperatures drop below freezing, preventing pesky New England ice damming is crucial.
 If you’re experiencing ice damming, it’s important to understand what it could potentially lead to:

 - Interior wall and ceiling damage

 - Impeded water flow in your gutters, pooling water, and more.

 Here are some tips and tricks to lower your risk of damage.

-The root causes of ice damming are heat loss and temperature change at the leading edges of the roofline.
-Warm air rising from inside the home will melt any snow accumulation on higher levels of the roofline, allowing water to flow to the colder leading edge (overhangs).
-Typically, the space between the exterior wall to the gutter is open, allowing melted snow to re-freeze.
+The root causes of ice damming are heat loss and temperature change at the leading edges of your roofline, also known as overhangs.
+Warm air rising from inside the home will melt any snow accumulation on higher levels of the roofline, allowing water to flow to the overhangs.
+Typically, the space between the exterior wall and the gutter is open, allowing melted snow to re-freeze.

-Over time, the freezing barrier builds (which may take several days), and the damming effect occurs.
-This prevents water from flowing to the drainage system on the leading edges, pooling water behind the dam.
-And because roofing shingles are engineered to shed water from top to bottom, the backward flow of the pooling water traps beneath the shingle, creating a leak that leads to walls and interior ceiling damage.
+Over time, the freezing barrier builds, which may take several days, and damming can start to occur.
+This prevents water from flowing to the drainage system on the leading edges and pooling water behind the dam.
+Because roofing shingles are engineered to shed water from top to bottom, the backward flow of the pooling water traps it beneath the shingle, creating a leak, which can lead to wall and interior ceiling damage.

 - Additionally, overall heat efficiency changes can be made to the interior insulation and ventilation systems of the residence.
-However, please note: the addition of insulation should be balanced carefully with a proper ventilation method.
+Please note that the addition of insulation should be balanced carefully with a proper ventilation method.

 Attempting to remove existing ice dams yourself can be dangerous.
-Not only is working on an icy surface high above ground risk, serious damage can occur to roofing materials and gutters by using axes or hammers or by melting ice chemically with salt or other melting granules.
-If you’re unable to remove snow accumulation prior to freezing, call City Roofing & Siding (the experts) at (860) 621-5656 for professional removal or more information.
+Not only is working on an icy surface high above the ground risky, but serious damages can occur to roofing materials and gutters if you’re using axes, hammers, or by melting ice chemically with salt or other melting granules.
+If you’re unable to remove snow accumulation prior to freezing, contact the experts at City Roofing & Siding by calling (860) 621-5656 for professional removal or more information.